sendgrid/docs/content/docs/for-developers/sending-email/personalizations.md

 <call-out>

-All of the recipients in a single personalization object (either in the `to`, `cc`, or `bcc` fields), will see exactly the same email, as defined by the data in that personalization, as such we do not allow duplicate emails between these 3 arrays in a single personalization.
+All of the recipients in a single personalization object (either in the `to`, `cc`, or `bcc` fields) will see exactly the same email, as defined by the data in that personalization, as such we do not allow duplicate emails between these 3 arrays in a single personalization.

 </call-out>